 A real friend would not be afraid to criticize you, but they would do it constructively.
 They would ask questions to inspire you and make you think about your idea from different angles.
 Fake friends shoot your ideas down and do not take the time to explore them with you.

-A bad friend would outright insult you.
-They might say that you look ugly in your new dress or make fun of it.
-Worse, they might not tell you directly that they do not like it, but say it to other friends behind your back, which leads us to the next sign.
+A bad friend will outright insult you.
+They may say that you look ugly in your new dress or make fun of it.
+Worse, they may not tell you directly that they do not like it, but say it to other friends behind your back, which leads us to the next sign.